IsaacSchemm/Crowmask/README.md

       }
     }

-Settings prefixed with `ATProto` are optional; the `ATProtoIdentifier` and `ATProtoPassword` should be removed once tokens are established.
+Settings prefixed with `ATProto` can be omitted if you don't need the Bluesky bot.
+Crowmask stores Bluesky tokens in its database, so `ATProtoIdentifier` and `ATProtoPassword` should be removed once tokens are established.

 For **Key Vault**, the app is set up to use Managed Identity - turn this on in the Function App (Settings > Identity) then go to the key vault's access